elvissteinjr/DesktopPlus/README.md

 - Smooth, low-latency mirroring of desktops and windows
 - Low memory footprint and performance impact
 - Support for creating as many overlays as SteamVR allows at once
-- Customizable overlay settings (width, position, curvature, opacity), with switchable profiles
+- Customizable overlay settings (width, position, curvature, opacity, cropping), with switchable profiles
-- Overlay cropping
 - 3D support (SBS, HSBS, OU, HOU)
 - Overlay visibility and origin settings: Display a desktop/window during gameplay or attach it to a different origin (play space, dashboard, HMD, controllers, tracker)
 - Actions: User-definable functions (input simulation, running applications) which can be bound to controller inputs, hotkeys or UI buttons
-- Custom VR Keyboard with configurable layouts
+- Custom laser pointer implementation, allowing for non-blocking overlay interaction during gameplay
+- Configurable PC-style VR keyboard with various layouts and a keyboard layout editor for deeper customization, appearing automatically when detecting text input widget focus
 - Elevated access toggle, making it possible to deal with UAC prompts and other UIP-restricted UI in VR without using full admin-access at all times
 - Gaze Fade: Fade-out overlay when not looking at it
-- Window Management: Change window focus depending on overlay/dashboard state or drag overlays when dragging the title bar of a mirrored window
+- Window management: Change window focus depending on overlay/dashboard state or drag overlays when dragging the title bar of a mirrored window
 - Performance Monitor: View system performance in real time
+- Application profiles: Automatically switch overlay profiles when a specific VR application is being run
 - Browser overlays: View web pages independent from your desktop (CEF-based)

 ## Usage